bjlkeng/bjlkeng.github.io/source/posts/label-refinery.rst

 This post is going to be about a really simple idea that is surprisingly effective from a paper by Bagherinezhad et al. called `Label Refinery: Improving ImageNet Classification through Label Progression <https://arxiv.org/abs/1805.02641>`__.
-The title pretty much says it all but I'll also discuss some intuition and some experiments on the CIFAR10 and SVHN datasets.
-The idea is both simple and unintuitive, my favourite kind of idea!
+The title pretty much says it all but I'll also discuss some intuition and show some experiments on the CIFAR10 and SVHN datasets.
+The idea is both simple and surprising, my favourite kind of idea!
 Let's take a look.

 ..
 TEASER_END

+*Digression: This motivation in [1] is really good.
+They have this great spiel about how there is so much focus on improving the actual model and relatively little work on the other parts, in particular, the labels!
+What brilliant a statement!
+For any ML practitioner, they know that the most important part is the data, the model is a distant second.
+So why all the focus on the models?
+Well it's easier to publish I suppose and as a result probably the most interesting academically.
+Although I would guess some of the most cited papers are probably benchmark papers, so that's something.
+The people who are probably putting together really good datasets are probably making money off of them and not publishing.
+Go figure.*

 |H2| Label Refinery |H2e|